 What really happened in Garabandal sixty years ago?

 In the 1960s, a remarkable catalogue of events happened in the isolated hamlet of Garabandal in northern Spain.
 Of the long history of Marian apparitions in the life of the Church, none is as unique, disconcerting or baffling.
 The sheer variety of apparently supernatural occurrences has no parallel in other apparition sites: levitations, ecstatic marches, inexplicable weight gain during the visions, reading of thoughts, insensitivity to pain and bright light, locutions, healings, detailed knowledge on the part of the visionaries of the history of people and objects.
 But the vast number of such events is also astonishing.
 It is estimated that over two thousand separate apparitions occurred.
 Many individual ecstasies went on for hours without interruption.
 Virtually all of them had a multitude of witnesses, ranging from a handful of people to hundreds at a time.

-In the face of these apparently bewildering occurrences, our guest blogger this week (Kieran Troy) sets himself three tasks for this paper:
+In the face of these apparently bewildering occurrences, we set ourselves three tasks for this paper: